lewinschmitt/inclusivEU/index.md

   - image_path: /assets/img/sharon-mccutcheon-QGQz-IBBl5w-unsplash.jpg
     alt: "placeholder image 2"
     title: "From promises to actions"
-    excerpt: 'While the Commission has acknowledged the problem, solutions are too slow and marginal.
-Furthermore, they often lack an intersectional approach.'
+    excerpt: "While the Commission has acknowledged the problem, solutions are too slow and marginal.
+Furthermore, they often lack an intersectional approach."
     url: "#test-link"
 feature_row3:
   - image_path: /assets/img/christian-lue-8Yw6tsB8tnc-unsplash.jpg
     alt: "placeholder image 2"
     title: "The inequality of meritocracy"
-    excerpt: 'EPSO's focus on so-called meritocratic recruitment procedures, especially the computer-based and standardized testing schemes, fails to acknowledge an important aspect behind unequal representation in the Commission's workforce: not all demographic groups have the same starting point.'
+    excerpt: "EPSO's focus on so-called meritocratic recruitment procedures, especially the computer-based and standardized testing schemes, fails to acknowledge an important aspect behind unequal representation in the Commission's workforce: not all demographic groups have the same starting point."
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"